supernovus/nano.php/README.md

 ## Changes to the bootstrap process

-Nano.php had it's own init.php file that registered the `sql_autoload` autoloader, and if found, the composer autoloaders.
+Nano.php had it's own init.php file that registered the `spl_autoload` autoloader, and if found, the composer autoloaders.
 As Lum.php is using composer by default, the process has changed slightly.
 Assuming your app is still using `spl_autoload` style autoloading, here's an example of how